 This weekend is the team’s first exhibition match and an opportunity to welcome all of the new team recruits and their families.
 It also marks the season’s First Team Family Tailgate with all of those that will share many friendships and post celebratory seasons ahead.
 As part of this great tradition, the new parents will all become acquainted with the Tailgate Box.
 The Box, a large piece of plastic really, but it represents more than just a list of items, it is a big part of how the parents of the athletes will function together as a unit, a team organizing and providing meals to many attendees in the season ahead.

-For this week’s game, I am preparing Grilled Chicken with Sweet Corn and Mixed Pepper Salsa.
-Because the Tailgate Box is in order, I and the other returning parents are able to focus full attention on the preparation and display to the dishes provided.
+Now for my game day specialty this week, Grilled Chicken with Sweet Corn and Mixed Pepper Salsa.
+Because the Tailgate Box is in order, all of the team parents are able to focus full attention on the preparation and display among dishes provided.
 When your game is over and celebrating through, one final Tailgate tip for the week: Be sure to Thank Your Team Family Tailgate Box Leader, they are whom it all runs through.
 Go Team!!!

 - 4 chicken breasts, sliced in half lengthwise, yielding 8 slices